 We have been fighting a proposal to build a complex of up to 8 storeys and 28m high on the corner of Tamaki Drive and Patteson Ave.
-This is completely out of line with the Unitary Plan rules which envision 4 storeys or 16 m height, but it is also totally inappropriate for the Mission Bay environment.
+This is completely out of line with the Unitary Plan rules which envision 4 storeys or 16 m height, and it is also totally inappropriate for the Mission Bay environment.

 We have been advised that the decision to decline the resource consent has been appealed to the Environment Court.

 The main thrust of the appeal is that the panel was wrong in its interpretation of the objectives and policies of the Unitary Plan, and that if you interpret them the way Drive Holdings does, then the application should have been approved.
 Intertwined within this is that the effects are acceptable.

 There is no hint anywhere that they are proposing to reduce the scale of the building at this point.
 It looks as though they will simply proceed with the current application.
 However, of course that could change if they were wanting to resolve matters at a mediation.

 The Appeal is against the Council's decision to decline the application, and so the Council will be responsible in the first instance for defending their decision and opposing the appeal.
 Of course, since the Council staff initially recommended approval, it is unclear how rigorously the Council will now defend the Hearing Panel decision.
 Part of our job is to try to ensure the Council takes a firm line on this.

 If we want to continue our opposition, and given that nothing has really changed we presumably do, we need to file what is known as a Section 274 which makes us a party to the hearings.